facebookresearch/fairseq/examples/wav2vec/README.md

 ## Use wav2vec 2.0 with 🤗Transformers:

-Wav2Vec2 is also available in the [🤗Transformers library](https://github.com/huggingface/transformers) since vesion 4.3.
+Wav2Vec2 is also available in the [🤗Transformers library](https://github.com/huggingface/transformers) since version 4.3.

 Pretrained Models can be found on the [hub](https://huggingface.co/models?filter=wav2vec2) and documentation can be found [here](https://huggingface.co/transformers/master/model_doc/wav2vec2.html).